aleixbaldich/local-port-scanner/README.md

 ## Current Limitations

-- The host is hardcoded as `localhost`
+- The host is entered interactively instead of being passed as a command-line argument
 - The port range is hardcoded from `1` to `1024`
 - It scans ports sequentially
 - It does not identify services automatically